rmoin/logistics-solution-accelerators/CPG/README.md

 # Logistics and Supply Chain Solution

-Manufacturers optimize their delivery tactics to maximize profit and minimize product wait times.

-When networks of manufacturing facilities and distributors are spread across a large area, they sometimes struggle to manage deliveries.
-They use simulation models to explore cost-effective ways to adjust deliveries.
-In those simulations, reinforcement learning can surface the best possible routes and decisions quickly.

 The Logistics and Supply Chain solution accelerators can help you manage logistics and supply chain systems and mitigate challenges using AI:

 - Design and implement a sustainable and resilient supply chain